Location Independent (High End Homeless)

 At first, I did this because of my commitment to a possibility that is larger than my need for comfort and security: the transformation of the legal profession, a world where lawyers are peacemakers, problem-solvers and healers of conflicts, being midwives of transformation for their clients and the world.
 That focus lives within a bigger mission of creating a world that works for everyone.

-Since I had to start somewhere, I chose to start by focusing on a profession that is foundational to our system of government and the way we relate to each other: law.
+I chose to start by focusing on a profession that is foundational to our system of government and the way we relate to each other: law.
 I figure that transforming the legal profession and having transformed lawyers working on problem-solving, peacemaking and healing is a step in the right direction toward a world that works for all.

 As I traveled, so much more opened up.
 It has been a spiritual experience for me.
 Every day brings a new miracle.
 I live in the state of amazement.
 I get to enjoy the beauty of Nature along with being inspired and blessed by the people I meet along the way.
 I have tens of thousands of Nature photos.
 The places I've seen, the people I've met and the miracles I've experienced have been gifts.
 I've learned to let go of more than things.
 I no longer feel attached to things going a certain way.
 My goals are more like suggested directions and I can go with the flow.
 I love my life and the opportunities for growth and adventure.